 The chopping technique, as described in Sect.
 2, is based on beam switching using a moving secondary mirror of the telescope.
-It allows to alternatively observe a field, then another field offset from the first by a chopping distance or throw, called CHOP.THROW.
-To avoid chopping inside the object it is recommended to use a chopping and nodding throw which is $\sim 1.5$ times larger than the estimated MIR diameter of the object.
+It allows to alternatively observe a field, then another field offset from the first by a chopping distance or throw, called CHOP.
+THROW.
+To avoid chopping inside the object it is recommended to use a chopping and nodding throw which is ~ 1.5 times larger than the estimated MIR diameter of the object.
 In the case of point sources, the throw is usually set around $\sim 10''$ to ensure proper separation of the different beams.
-The maximum chopping throw at the VLT is 30'' and the minimum is 8''.
+The maximum chopping throw at the VLT is 30" and the minimum is 8".
+Note that for chopping throws larger than the field-of-view, the negative beams will not be seen on the detector, and the integration times have to be adjusted accordingly.
 As stated in Sect 3.5, the chopping frequency is not a parameter accessible to the observer, it is fixed internally to ensure the best data quality.
-However, chopper throw and position angle, CHOP.POSANG, which is the angle of chopping with respect to the North are parameters to be set by the observer.
+However, chopper throw and position angle, TEL.CHOP.POSANG, which is the angle of chopping with respect from the North to East are parameters to be set by the observer.
 The definition of both parameters are described in Fig. 14.
+Note that TEL.CHOP.POSANG (similar as TEL.ROT.OFFANGLE) is equal to the negative of the astronomical position angle PA on sky.
 The nodding technique allows to switch from one field to another by offsetting the telescope by several tens of arc-seconds.
-The nodding period is typically 30's.
+The nodding period is typically 30 s.
 It allows to correct for optical path residuals that remain after chopping (Sect.
 2).
 Most nodding offsets are implicitly set with respect to the chopping throw value.

 Figure 14: Definition of chopping parameters.
-The chopping angle is measured counter-clockwise from North.
+The position angle (PA) is measured counter-clockwise from North to East, TEL.CHOP.POSANG is -PA.